PowerKiKi/qTranslate/readme.txt

 For more Information visit the [Plugin Homepage](http://www.qianqin.de/qtranslate/)

-Flags in flags directory are made by Luc Balemans and downloaded from FOTW Flags Of The World website at [http://flagspot.net/flags/](http://www.crwflags.com/FOTW/FLAGS/wflags.html)
+Most flags in flags directory are made by Luc Balemans and downloaded from FOTW Flags Of The World website at [http://flagspot.net/flags/](http://www.crwflags.com/FOTW/FLAGS/wflags.html)

 == Installation ==